fdcl-rl/rl-for-control/README.md

-# rl-for-control
+# Reinforcement Learning Methods for Control Problems

-This repo is to discuss the implementation of RL methods for control problems.
+This repo is to discuss the implementation of RL methods for control problems both theoretically and experimentally.

+The purpose is to write one large literature survey by organizing and classifying RL methods for (continuous-time) control problems.

 ## Notion page